teanas/bookStore/README.md

 kubectl apply -f rabbitmq.yaml
 ```

->Note that for the mixed version not only deployments and services have to be deployed, but also destination rules.
+>Keep in mind, that if you want to have both versions of one service running, you need to deploy not only its deployments and services, but also the appropriate destination rule.

 9. Ensure all the services are running `kubectl get pods` and deploy the gateway `kubectl apply -f gateway.yaml`.
 10. To find out, on what ip the cluster is running, perform following commands: